 People working inside freezers and chillers should have suitable protective clothing (providing several layers is best so that workers can adjust the level of protection to the work) and access to warm, dry accommodation for warm drinks and rest.
 For work in freezers, it may be necessary to limit the time spent inside and to provide recovery periods.

-Usdaw wants to see a maximum working temperature introduced of 24°C. Experts say the comfort zone is normally in the region of 16°C to 24°C. As the temperature rises above this zone, heat exhaustion starts.
+Usdaw supports the TUC campaign for a legal maximum of 30°C (27°C for strenuous work).
+As the temperature rises above 24°C, heat exhaustion starts.
 People start to suffer loss of concentration, there are increases in accidents and loss of productivity.
 Symptoms include irritability, dizziness, headaches, nausea and fainting.

 However, employers are expected to take reasonable steps to deal with situations where the temperature is uncomfortably high – this might include providing regular cold drinks, extending or increasing the frequency of break times and relaxing stringent dress codes.